 Lakeland accepts College Board Advanced Placement Examination (AP), International Baccalaureate (IB), College Level Examination Program (CLEP) and Defense Activity for Non-Traditional Education Support (DANTES) tests as a service to students who wish to earn credit for college-level achievement.
 On most tests, enrolling students who achieve a score of 3 or higher on an AP, a score of 4 or higher on all Higher Level IB exams, and 55 or higher on a CLEP or DANTES exam may be awarded college credit and will be exempted from the equivalent Lakeland course requirement.
 Students may not receive AP, IB, CLEP or DANTES credit for any subject area in which they have already taken college coursework.
-Students who have completed 60 or more semester hours of college coursework are not eligible for AP, IB, CLEP or DANTES credit.
-Lakeland allows a maximum of 30 semester hours of credit through equivalency exams.
+Students who have completed 60 or more semester hours of college coursework are not eligible for AP, IB, CLEP or DANTES credit through equivalency exams.